Code-Institute-Submissions/battleship-blast/README.md

 ###### BUGS & FIXES:

+loop for grid selection, to re print info.

+end of launch next misile

+spacing

 * The gameOver function was getting quite heavy and becoming problematic particularly in displaying block and none.
 A tutor at code institute recommended I  use the an onload instead.
 This made things run much smoothly.

 <img src="assets/images/launchgame-bug.png" width="600px">